-This high quality and efficient panel tops my list for the best portable solar panels for RV.
+This high-quality and efficient panel tops my list for the best portable solar panels for RV.
 This 200W monocrystalline panel gives you all the charging power you’ll need!

-The Voyager charge controller is waterproof and it will tell you the battery voltage.
+The Wanderer charge controller is waterproof and it will tell you the battery voltage.
 It will also inform you about how many amps you are beginning into the battery.
 It also features battery voltage sensors and temperature for easy monitoring.

 The panel can be carried in a rugged case, protecting it during transport.
 The panels also lock with latches to provide additional storage safety when carrying.

 For even more protection, the panel features plastic protectors along the edge to keep it safe during transport.

 An aluminum case and stand keep the solar suitcase relatively light, weighing in at just over 36 pounds.